walquis/http-class/README.md

     puts "FROM THE CLIENT: " + socket.recv(10000)

 * To make this example work, we only have to do it on one side.
 [Why?]
-Let's do it on the server side.
 * What's wrong with this implementation?
 ANSWER: We're assuming a maximum length.
 What kind of message could be longer than 10,000 bytes...?
+* What would happen if we only read 10 bytes?  socket.recv(10)
+* What would we get if we added another socket.recv(10)  ?
+[Talk about buffering]

 ## Version 3 - Very Simple HTTP Server (use an existing HTTP client)
+**Goals**
-**Goal** - Understand what makes a server specifically an "HTTP" server, and why HTTP is necessary.
+* Understand what makes a server specifically an "HTTP" server.
+* Deepen appreciation of why HTTP is necessary.

 **Objective** - Send valid HTTP request, and return valid HTTP response.

-* "What makes a server a "web" server?"
+* "What makes a server an "HTTP" server?"
 It sends HTML?
-(Not exactly; it could send JSON, or CSV, or a file attachment, and still be a "web" server).
+(Not exactly; it could send JSON, or CSV, or a file attachment, and still be an "HTTP" server).
 ANSWER: It communicates by implementing the HTTP protocol specification.
 * [What is HTTP an acronym for?
 What is "Hypertext"?]
 * "What is a protocol?"
 [A basis for communication; a code of correct conduct; a set of common, identifiable, and perhaps negotiable assumptions]